Helen McCormack

 Research Profile

 My research surveys the history and theory of art and design in Britain from the eighteenth century to the present day.
 While centred on historical themes, my approach to research and teaching encourages the application of theoretical perspectives from, for example, material culture, consumerism, anthropology, philosophy and aesthetics.
-My research interests explore the interconnected relationships between natural history, natural philosophy, and the fine arts and, in 2018, I published a monograph: William Hunter and his Eighteenth-Century Cultural Worlds: The Anatomist and the Fine Arts, Routledge/Taylor & Francis, an anthropological-cultural biography of the work of Dr William Hunter, founder of the Hunterian Museum, Glasgow, and encompassing a thorough study of the closely-related discimore...
+My research interests explore the interconnected relationships between natural history, natural philosophy, and the fine arts.
+In 2018, I published a monograph: William Hunter and his Eighteenth-Century Cultural Worlds: The Anatomist and the Fine Arts, Routledge/Taylor & Francis, an anthropological-cultural biography of the work of Dr William Hunter, founder of the Hunterian Museum, Glasgow.
+My research is centred on the material traces and archival recordsmore...

 Qualifications